angularfy/autonumeric/README.md

 for better integration with input tag, we provide a directive :

 ``` HTML
 <input [ngAutonumeric]="'French'" ngAutonumeric [(ngModel)]="myModel" (change)="onChange($event)" (format)="onFormat($event)"  />
 ```
-if you want to keep your ngModel synchronized please use two-way binding otherwise, you can capture the change or format event.
+If you want to keep your ngModel synchronized please use two-way binding otherwise, you can capture the change or format event.
 (format is more verbose, happens every time the input visually changes, the change event in the other hand, is triggered only when the user types something and leaves the input.)

 #### Readonly mode